kaiko-ai/eva/docs/datasets/bach.md

 ```
 ICAR2018_BACH_Challenge
-├── Photos                    # All labelled patches used by eva
+├── Photos                    # All labeled patches used by eva
 │   ├── Normal
 │   │   ├── n032.tif
 │   │   └── ...